 Queens has the highest population per mile of subway of the five boroughs.
 The borough needs transit equity in order to deal with growing population and new job markets.
 Residents need transit that can deal with current and future demand.

 Building transit into the outer boroughs to undeserved neighborhoods will save New Yorkers time and money.
 New Yorkers have on average one of the longest commutes in the nation

-Right now the on Queens Blvd the M and R trains are limited in how many trains per hour (tph) they can run because of a number of physical bottlenecks.
-One of these bottlenecks is at Forest Hills where due to poor design the station can only handle about 20 tph (where others can do 24 or even 30).
+Right now the on Queens Blvd the M and R trains are limited in how many trains per hour (tph) can run because of a number of physical bottlenecks.
+One of these bottlenecks is at Forest Hills where, due to poor design, the station can only handle about 20 tph (where others can do 24 or even 30).
 This means Queens subway riders have to wait longer between trains.